 at the Community Cultural Center of Tonasket

-The Great Gray Owl event will take place on Friday, November 7, at the Community Cultural Center (CCC) of Tonasket, beginning at 6:30 pm with dinner benefiting the CCC at 5:15 pm.
+The event takes place at the Community Cultural Center (CCC) of Tonasket, beginning at 6:30 pm, with a dinner benefiting the CCC at 5:15 pm.
+The dinner will be $7.50 for CCC members and $8.50 for non-members; there is no charge for the presentation.

 To begin or renew your OHA membership and be first in line to register for the summertime events, please visit www.okanoganhighlands.org/support, or contact OHA for more information.
 To sign up for this event, email firstname.lastname@example.org or call 509-476-2432.
 The starting time and location will be provided upon registration.